anatoliykhait/anatoliykhait/research.md

 Energy exchange between oceans and the atmosphere appears in the thin air and water layer in the vicinity of the phase interface (free surface).
-Such a thin layer is usually referred to as ocean upper layer analogous to boundary layer distinguished in the flows above the solid surface.
+Such a thin layer is usually referred to as upper ocean layer analogous to boundary layer distinguished in the flows above the solid surface.
 Atmosphere flows and ocean currents observed in this layer combined with the wave-induced vorticity field lead to complicated turbulent transfer processes, such as heat exchange, ocean aeration, transport of chemicals, sea spray (aerosol) production, etc.
-Most of these effects are not understood but are known to have dramatic importance at different scales, including planetary scale.
+Most of these effects are not well understood but are known to have dramatic importance at different scales, including planetary scale.

 <br clear="all">